Eupsittula canicularis

-The orange-fronted parakeet (Eupsittula canicularis), also known in aviculture as the orange-fronted conure, half-moon conure or Petz's conure is a Vulnerable species of bird in subfamily Arinae of the family Psittacidae, the African and New World parrots.
+Eupsittula canicularis, also known as the orange-fronted parakeet, orange-fronted conure, half-moon conure or Petz's conure is a vulnerable species of birds in subfamily Arinae of the family Psittacidae, the African and New World parrots.
 It is found from western Mexico to Costa Rica.

 Taxonomy and systematics

-The orange-fronted parakeet was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
+The orange-fronted parakeet was formally described in 1758 by Swedish naturalist Carl Linnaeus in the 10th edition of his Systema Naturae.
 He placed it with all the other parrots in the genus Psittacus and coined the binomial name Psittacus canicularis.
 The type locality is northwestern Costa Rica.
 Linnaeus based his description on the "red and blue-headed parakeet" that had been described and illustrated in 1751 by the English naturalist George Edwards in the fourth part of his A Natural History of Common Birds.
 The orange-fronted parakeet is now one of five species placed in the genus Eupsittula that was introduced in 1853 by the French naturalist Charles Lucien Bonaparte.
 The genus name combines the Ancient Greek eu meaning "good" with the Modern Latin psittula meaning "little parrot".
 The specific epithet canicularis is Latin meaning "of the bright star Sirius".

 The orange-fronted parakeet has three recognized subspecies: